ESSENTIAL DUTIES AND RESPONSIBILITIES: include the following. Other duties may be assigned within classification.

 • Will be required to attend knife and equipment training sponsored by Skidmore College Dining

-Academic Schedule (hours can change to operational needs
+Academic hours (hours will change to operational needs)

 Required documents needed to apply:

 - List of Three References